adrianheine/jscsrc-guesser/README.md

 * Fold multi-value options back to true

 ### Features
+* Emit YAML
-* Compare to presets or existing jscsrc
+* Compare to presets or existing .jscsrc, jscs.json or .jscs.yaml file
 * Sort rules in output alphabetically
 * Add i18n
 * Check which rules checked successfully instead of which rules didn't fail